What is a VPN?

 In short, a VPN can make you appear to be a totally different person online.
 That helps to avoid ad trackers, access different content that may be blocked by your ISP, and ensure all your browsing can't be linked back to you.

-Due to the secure nature of VPNs, they use a number of protocols that encrypt data traffic.
+The best secure VPNs use several protocols that encrypt data traffic.
 This is especially important because data is being transmitted over a public network between two remote locations.

-In modern VPN services, you'll primarily be using OpenVPN and WireGuard, with the latter becoming more popular by the minute thanks to its excellent speeds and great security.
+Most of the time, you'll use OpenVPN and WireGuard, as these are today's gold standard, balancing battle-tested security with the speed you need to stream, game, and browse without hiccups.
 Mobile VPN services will also often use IKEv2 thanks to the fact it copes with unstable connections more effectively.

 Consumer VPNs have a huge amount of advantages.
 You'll be able to access sites like torrent repositories that may be blocked by your ISP.
 If you're in a country like China or the UAE, you'll be able to sidestep government restrictions.
 You'll be able to watch shows on Netflix that aren't available in your country, and even access country-specific services you pay for like Hulu and HBO Max if you're out of your home country.